A Guide for Social Science Undergraduates on Crafting Research Questions of Your Independent Research

-Here are some “types” research questions (type is copied from the typeset but I added the example).
+In the field of social science, there are several types of research questions you can use.
+Here are some “types” research questions (the type is copied from the typeset, but I added the example).

 |Research Question Type||Question|